Wildlands

 We currently have a grant to help us manage the buckthorn and other invasives in our oak savannas, by grazing with goats, followed by hand cutting and burning.
 Diversity Landworks is providing this service for us.

-One of our members is renting our lowland and hillside pastures for a regenerative grazing project.
+One of our members is renting our lowland and hillside pastures for a seasonal, regenerative grazing project.